kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

         networkquality: excellent
 ```

-If you already had it running, it won't close the pod to avoid unwanted changes in the system.
+If you already have the pod running, it won't terminate the pod to avoid unwanted changes in the system, instead a new pod is scheduled:

 ```console
 $ kubectl get po